kdave/btrfs-progs/Documentation/btrfs-man5.rst

-        list of checksum algorithms supported by the kernel module, the respective modules or built-in implementing the algorithms need to be present to mount the filesystem, see section :ref:`CHECKSUM ALGORITHMS<man-mkfs-checksum-algorithms>`.
+        list of checksum algorithms supported by the kernel module, the respective modules or built-in implementing the algorithms need to be present to mount the filesystem, see section :ref:`CHECKSUM ALGORITHMS<man-btrfs5-checksum-algorithms>`.

 supported_sectorsizes
         (since: 5.13)